arfc/cycmap/README.md

 # CyclusVis
 Visualization of Agent positions and commodity transfer.

 Visualization of Cyclus simulation results as a map.

+This branch is currently outdated (please use the script from the master branch instead!)

 # Required Packages